asinghtiffineat/tmpm-backend/README.md

-# Shopify Integration FastAPI Backend
+# Multi-store product and order sync shopify integration backend

-This repository contains the FastAPI backend for a Shopify integration system.
+This repository contains the FastAPI backend for a multi-store product and order sync integration system.
 It includes API endpoints for managing product and order information synced with various Shopify stores, and is designed to work in conjunction with a React frontend and a MySQL database.

 ## Features